 This story was submitted to Love What Matters by Iomikoe Johnson.
-You can follow her journey on her Instagram and website.
+You can follow her journey on her Instagram.
 Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.

 Read more inspiring stories like this: